-Step 1: After removing any existing polish, file nails down to desired length and shape.
-(Opt for a short soft-square shape for stronger nails and longer lasting polish) follow with cuticle remover cream massaged into to the nail bed.
+Step 1: After removing any existing polish, file nails down to the desired length and shape.
+(Opt for a short soft-square shape for stronger nails and longer lasting polish) follow with cuticle remover cream massaged into the nail bed.

 Step 2: Soak fingers in lukewarm water for one minute to soften cuticles.
 You can add a drop of peppermint or tea tree oil to the water to purify and refresh.
 Use a cuticle pusher or orange stick to gently push your cuticles down.

 Step 3: Massage a cuticle balm or oil into your each of your nails, let it soak in for a few minutes to hydrate nails before you begin.
 Then wash hands with soap and water and dry well.